 This post may contain affiliate sales links.
 Please read my disclosure policy.

-Red Hot Cookies are sweet, spicy, chewy, basically perfect cookies.
-Great for gifting and they’re just in time for Valentine’s Day!
-Inspired by my original Lemon Crinkle Cookies!
+Red Hot Cookies are sweet, spicy, chewy, and basically perfect cookies.
+Great for gifting and they’re just perfect for Christmas or Valentine’s Day!
+Inspired by my original award-winning Lemon Crinkle Cookies, these will make a spicy addition to your dessert platters!

 Red Hot Cookies aka The Perfect Cookie